Handling Our Own Pileups

 Most DX stations at the epicenter of a large pileup will face completing objectives best described as “quantity” versus “quality”.
 Irrespective of operator knowledge, experience or ability, pileup management will always be critical.
 How well we perform will ultimately have a huge impact on results.

 Always show respect, be courteous, and have empathy for callers who may exhibit varying levels of operating experience and skill, or language comprehension, not to mention station equipment and propagation conditions.
 Remember to use standard phonetics and enunciate our call sign and signal report clearly.
-An appropriate microphone feeding a properly adjusted transmitter - mic gain, compression level, treble and bass settings for good articulation, will contribute to successful pileup handling.
+An appropriate microphone feeding a properly adjusted transmitter - mic gain, compression level, treble and bass settings for good articulation - will contribute to successful pileup handling.

 Managing our pileup handling performance intelligently is a critical success factor.